 This disconnected undercut with quiff flatters men with thick hair and would look great on casual occasions.

-A disconnected low fade pompadour undercut is sure to look great on men with a natural straight hair texture.
+A disconnected low fade pompadour undercut will look great on men with a natural straight hair texture.

-This brushed back undercut has a piece-y texture, which makes it unique and in style.
-Recreate the look by pinching strands with a bit of hair product on the fingers.
+This brushed-back undercut has a piece-y texture, which makes it unique and in style.
+Recreate the look by pinching strands with some hair product on the fingers.

-Undercut sides are a great and stylish option for gentlemen with long hair, wanting a fresh chop without losing a lot of length.
+Undercut sides are a great and stylish option for gentlemen with long hair who want a fresh chop without losing a lot of length.